yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/web-sdk-changelog.md

 ### Getting Help

 Need help with a specific version?
-Contact our support team or refer to the main SDK documentation for the latest implementation guidance.
+Contact our support team or see the main SDK documentation for the latest implementation guidance.